SudhagarS/sudhagars.github.io/_posts/2017-01-02-on-goal-setting.markdown

 tags: software-development goals
 excerpt:
 ---

+> “You can get anything you want in life if you help enough other people get what they want.”

 When I started my career as a software developer, I wanted to be the best developer I can be.
 I thought the way to go about that was by learning a lot.
 Hence I would learn everything about the programming languages I was working with.

 I would read all famous tech blogs.
 I would catch up on hacker news front page.
 I would Google "must read books for software developers", download the books, start reading them and would lose interest halfway through.
 I would participate in language, editor and framework wars online with so much enthusiasm.